Peter Leo Ireton: Coadjutor Bishop and Bishop of Richmond

-On August 3, 1935, Ireton was appointed coadjutor bishop and apostolic administrator of the Diocese of Richmond and titular bishop of Cyme by Pope Pius XI.
+On August 3, 1935, Ireton was appointed coadjutor bishop and apostolic administrator of Richmond and titular bishop of Cyme by Pope Pius XI.
 He received his episcopal consecration at the Baltimore Cathedral on October 23, 1935.
 His principal consecrator was Archbishop Michael Curley, with Bishops Thomas O'Reilly and James Ryan serving as co-consecrators.

 Following the resignation of Bishop Andrew Brennan, Ireton automatically became the ninth bishop of Richmond on April 14, 1945.
 Ireton was named by the Vatican as an assistant at the pontifical throne in 1956.
 During his tenure as bishop, Ireton established 42 parishes, built 24 schools, and increased the Catholic population from 37,000 to 147,000.

 Death and legacy

-On April 26, 1958, Ireton became very ill after giving a presentation at Marymount University in Arlington, Virginia and was rushed to Georgetown University Hospital in Washington, D.C.
+On April 26, 1958, Ireton became very ill after giving a presentation at Marymount University in Arlington, Virginia; he was rushed to Georgetown University Hospital in Washington, D.C.
 Peter Ireton died the next day at age 75.Bishop Ireton High School in Alexandria, Virginia is named in his honor.